SpareBank1/designsystem/src/README.md

 formatAccountNumber('90010012345') === '9001 00 12345'
 ```

-### `formatAmount(number [, options])`
+### `formatCurrency(number [, options])`

-Formats an amount with the correct prefix, postfix and decimals, all
+Formats an amount of currency with the correct prefix, postfix and decimals,
-separated by non breaking space characters.
+all separated by non breaking space characters.

 The function accepts an optional second `options`-object, with two keys: